marklishman/colors-microservices/cyan/README.md

 }
 ~~~

-or a single resource item.
+or extract the content directly from a single resource item.

 ~~~java
 public Country getCountryAsHal(final Long id) {